1kirezi/alu-shell/permissions/README.md

-This script adds execution permission to the owner, the group owner, and other users to the file hello.
+This script adds execution permission to the owner, group owner, and other users to the file hello.